Welcome Centre for international visiting scientists and doctoral candidates

 How do I get to the university?
 Where are the streetcar stops and parking spaces?
 And how do I find the administration building and the International Office?
 The directions and the maps make it easier to find your way around the campus of our university.
 You can find detailed information here: Locations of the University of Kassel

 After your arrival, you must register promptly at the citizens' office of the city of Kassel or Witzenhausen.
-For the registration you will need the following documents:
+You will need the following documents for registration:

 - Passport / identity card